JanaranjaniPalaniswamy/TrafficSignRecognition/README.md

   ```

 We want to visualize the output of the spatial transformers layer after the training, we visualize a batch of input images and the corresponding transformed batch using STN.
 Check the generated image file.

+## Results

+Stored the activation maps in the path ./activation
+The trained model aare saved in the root directory --> model_xxx.pt